 The Old 96 District, made up of five counties in the western part of South Carolina, is home to rural beauty and some of the most colorful stories of the state's past.
-Here on South Carolina's Freshwater Coast you can stay in historic inns, working farms and bed and breakfasts on the town square.
+Here on South Carolina's Freshwater Coast, you can stay in historic inns, working farms and bed and breakfasts on the town square.
 Here are a few to check out.

 Just a short stroll from The Square in downtown Abbeville, the Veranda on Main features four bedrooms with private baths.
 Each room has custom bedding, linens and drapes, while the house has 10-foot ceilings, hardwood plank floors cut from the Tennessee mountains and a Swarovski crystal chandelier in the foyer.
 One of the bathrooms has specially designed red vessel sinks, while another has a Jacuzzi tub.
 There is a common kitchen for guests.
-Rates are $159 for a room with a gourmet breakfast, $129 with a continental breakfast and $119 for a room without breakfast.

 Belmont Inn, 104 East Pickens St., Abbeville